 - Using the leg as a lever the knee can be gently rotated round in circles to mobilize the SI joint.

-- With the leg straight, the therapist uses their bodyweight to mobilize the leg forwards and backwards.
+- With the leg straight, the therapist uses their body weight to mobilize the leg forwards and backward.

-- This helps to improve mobility of the sacroiliac joint.
+- This helps to improve the mobility of the sacroiliac joint.